Frequently Asked Questions

 If you have hiking poles, bring them, but they must have rubber covers on the bottom as the Peruvian Government does not allow metal tips on the Trail.
 One teacher on the trip bought a pair of walking poles at Walmart for $18 and said they were “the best purchase of my life.”
 You can also purchase simple wooden walking sticks at the trail entrance for next to nothing.
 Most of our participants end up purchasing one walking stick each.

 Most of the people in our groups have some altitude sickness, but it rarely ruins anybody’s trip.
 You will fly from Lima to Cusco at an altitude of 3,310 m (10,800 ft), which is a pretty big jump for your body to make.
-You should consider buying coca leaves or drinking coca tea, which are pretty easy to find in Cusco.
+You should consider buying coca leaves or drinking coca tea, which is pretty easy to find in Cusco.
 These will help your body to adjust to the altitude and ease altitude sickness symptoms.
-On the Inca Trail, they will make it much easier climbing the steep mountains.
+On the Inca Trail, they will make it much easier to climb the steep mountains.
 That said, we had several individuals in our group whose doctor recommended, for one reason or another, that they NOT use coca leaves.
 Most folks found coca very useful – and a neat part of the Peruvian experience.
 We recommend you ask your doctor about coca.

 Another way to avoid altitude sickness is to take it easy.
 We will have our first day in Cusco free for you to explore.
 Make sure you don’t push yourself!
 Within 3 or 4 days, your body will acclimatize.

 All of our hotels have Western sit-down toilets.
 When we are away from our hotel, you may need to use a squat toilet.
 These amount to a hole in the ground that you squat over.
 Again, this is part of the experience and something that you can get used to pretty quickly.
-You’ll probably use a squat toilet several times on your trip.
+You'll probably use a squat toilet several times on your trip.
 Also of note, many of the toilets you use won’t have septic systems that allow for flushing toilet paper.
 If there is a little trashcan next to your toilet, please put your used toilet paper in there.
 Also, it is a good idea to always carry around a roll of toilet paper for use when we are away from our hotels.
-You can buy the toilet paper in Peru and should keep some handy throughout your trip.
+You can buy toilet paper in Peru and should keep some handy throughout your trip.

 A past GEEO traveler wrote: